General Dental Informtion

 It’s better to avoid consuming cold and hot liquids, brushing the area, and using mouthwash on the first day after gum surgery, but it’s unproblematic on the second day.

-The teeth become hypersensitive to thermal stimulations such as cold and heat due to gingival recession and cervical and root exposure after gum surgery.
+The teeth become hypersensitive to thermal simulations such as cold and heat due to gingival recession and cervical and root exposure after gum surgery.
 The regenerated dentin is formed and dental hypersensitivity is gradually reduced after 4 weeks, but anti-hypersensitivity toothpaste is used if this trend continues.
 Pregnant women suffer from gingival enlargement and gingivitis (as explained in the pregnancy section) due to hormonal changes, and gingivitis also occurs as a side-effect of certain drugs.
 There is a 50% gingival enlargement in epilepsy patients.
 Antiepileptic drugs have a chemical structure for increasing the number and size of gingival blood vessels and fibroblast followed by higher fibro collagen production, resulting in further enlargement and inflammation.
 Such patients are asked to better observe oral hygiene, and the doctor can prescribe similar drugs to prevent more gingival enlargement.

 Here are some of the symptoms of periodontitis